 American 777-300 Business Class

 The American 777-300 is the flagship of the fleet.
 It has 52 business class seats arranged 1-2-1 so all seats have direct aisle access.
-Eight seats are in a two row cabin forward of the second exit and behind first class.
-The other 44 seats are in a large 11-row cabin aft of the second exit
+Eight seats are in a two row cabin between the second exit and first class.
+The other 44 seats are in a large 11-row cabin aft of the second exit.

-My seat, 12G, was a center seat on the aisle.
+My seat, 12G, was a center seat on the starboard aisle.
 I prefer the a window seat or one in the smaller forward section of business class but wasn’t complaining.
+I’ve flown in that cabin domestically on American and on China Eastern internationally.

 Seat Guru says this seat has 43 inches of pitch, a bed length of 75-78 inches and 26 inches of width.
 The seat was very comfortable although it did not feel like it was 26 inches wide.
 The seat has decent storage for business class.